-As a company incorporated under the laws of Ireland, we have listed our securities for trading on the ASX, through CHESS, via CUFS.
+As a company incorporated under the laws of Ireland, we have listed our securities for trading on the ASX, through Clearing House Electronic Subregister System ("CHESS"), via CHESS Units of Foreign Securities ("CUFS").
 CUFS are a form of depositary security that represent a beneficial ownership interest in the securities of a non-Australian corporation.
 Each of our CUFS represents the beneficial ownership of one share of common stock of JHI plc, the legal ownership of which is held by CDN.
 The CUFS are listed and traded on the ASX under the symbol "JHX."

 We have also listed our securities for trading on the NYSE.
-We sponsor a program, whereby beneficial ownership of five CUFS is represented by one ADS.
+We sponsor an ADS program, whereby beneficial ownership of CUFS is represented by ADS.
 These ADSs trade on the NYSE in the form of American Depositary Receipts ("ADRs"), under the symbol "JHX."
-Previously, the Bank of New York Mellon ("BNY") acted as the depository for our ADS program, however, during fiscal year 2015, we changed depositary and appointed Deutsche Bank Trust Company Americas ("Deutsche Bank") in place of BNY.
+Previously, the beneficial ownership ratio under our ADS program was five CUFS to each ADS; however, effective 18 September 2015, the beneficial ownership ratio was changed to a 1-to-1 CUFS to ADS ratio.
+Since fiscal year 2015, Deutsche Bank Trust Company Americas ("Deutsche Bank") has acted as the depository for our ADS program.
 Unless the context indicates otherwise, when we refer to ADSs, we are referring to ADRs or ADSs and when we refer to our common stock we are referring to the shares of our common stock that are represented by CUFS.